SEARCH

 This could be by pollination, natural propagation such as a bird pooping out a seed, roots spreading to neighboring yards, disposal of the plant or clippings in yard waste which ends up growing elsewhere, and countless other ways.
 Most often it is done innocently or unknowingly, but either way, it is a problem.

 As a gardener, I encourage you to look up invasive species resources for your region and get familiar with the major players.
-In many cases, borders on a map are meaningless: some of these problems cover vast areas of our continent.
+In many cases, geo-political borders on a map are meaningless: some of these problems cover vast areas of our continent.

 Lily of the valley plants